davidbjourno/making-interactive-graphics/README.md

 (I know this is a lot of jargon.
 Bear with me.)

 It's standard practice to have a short `index.js` like this in a React project.
 Its primary function is to establish an entry point for the app on the page.
-A common name for the top-level component in a React app is ‘App’; hence we render `<App />` to `document.getElementById('root')`, which returns the `<div>` on line 29 of `public/index.html`.
+A common name for the top-level component in a React app is ‘App’; hence we render `<App />` to `document.getElementById('root')` (which returns the `<div>` on line 29 of `public/index.html`).

 Where does the App component come from?
 Take a look at the first five rows of `index.js`: